List of gondola lifts

-This article is a List of gondola lifts around the world.
-A gondola lift has cabins suspended from a continuously circulating cable whereas aerial trams simply shuttle back and forth on cables.
-(Both are cable cars, and both are aerial lifts which also includes chairlifts.)
-For aerial tramways, see the List of aerial tramways.
-For funitels, see the Funitel article.
+This article is a list of gondola lifts around the world.
+A gondola lift has cabins suspended from a continuously circulating cable, whereas aerial trams simply shuttle back and forth on cables.
+However, both are cable cars, and both are aerial lifts, which also includes chairlifts.
+For aerial tramways, see the list of aerial tramways.
+For funitels, see the funitel article.

-(Note: this list should not contain aerial tramways or chairlifts.)
+Note: this list should not contain aerial tramways or chairlifts.